TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 * Clear information 'hoverbox' - customers don't need to visit our site for explanation
 * Flexible placement on the checkout page
 * 2 button designs available
+* give your customers a smile on their face with our gifs (or disable them)
+* show of your impact with our widgets!

 **How it works**